ShabnamShaikk/billsOnTime/rfp.md

 Analysis tool - codacy

 Deployment - Hereko

 # Functional Requirements
 User : Our application just have a user with no admin.
 The user signs up and start adding bills into their account according to their convenience.

 # Working & Project Description
 Our application, Bills On Time is designed in such way that the user doesn't forget to pay their bills.
-Since the user will already be logged in, the upcoming bill name and date will be displayed on the home page.
+The header of the page contains Home Login Signup Addbill ViewBill pages.

+# Screen Flow
+The user needs to register into our app by signing up with the asked required feilds.
+On clicking Login, the user log in's and looks out for the upcoming bills on the homepage display.
 If the user wants to see all the upcoming bills at a time in a month, the user needs to hit on "Continue" button on the bottom of the display.
-For updating bills, the user need to click on "addbill" button, which takes the user to calendar, then the user needs to select the following date which will then navigates the user to mention the type of bill like (electricity,wifi,rent etc.).
-There's even an option of "if other", so that the user can fill in personal bills like dentist bill, amazon bill or any such things.
-In addition there is recursive option, Every Month or Current Month, so that the bills repeat according to the option we select.
-Thus, the purpose of the application is full filled by reminding the users to pay their bills on time.
+For updating bills, the user needs to click on "addbill" button, which navigates the user to calendar, then the user needs to select the following date which will then navigate the user to mention the type of bill like (electricity,wifi,rent etc.).
+There's even an option of "if other", so that the user can customise  personal bills like dentist bill, amazon bill or any such things.
+In addition there is recursive option, Every Month or Current Month, so that the bills repeat according to the requirement we select.

+# Authentication
+Authentication should be done through Email, for Forgot Password.
+An password reset link will be sent to the user on clicking forgot password to their given email id's.

-# ER diagram
+# Entity-Relationship diagram
 ![ER diagram](/images/image05.jpeg)
 # UI sketches
 ## Home page